dryark/stf_ios_support/README.md

     1. Open Xcode
     1. Go to Windows...
 Devices and Simulators
     1. Wait while Developer Image is installed to your phone
+1. Run `./bin/ios_video_pull -devices -decimal` to determine the PID ( product ID ) of your IOS device in decimal
+1. Run `./bin/devreset [decimal product ID] 1452` to reset the video streaming status of your IOS device
 1. Run `./run` ( and leave it running )
 1. Permissions dialog boxes appear for coordinator to listen on various ports; select accept for all of them
 1. Device shows up in STF with video and can be controlled.
 Yay

+### Known Issues
+1. libimobiledevice won't install properly right now

+    1. The brew version cannot be used because it is both far out of date and broken
+    1. The brew --HEAD version that is installed by init.sh does not build correctly right now because HEAD is broken, and additionally HEAD of libimobiledevice depends on HEAD of libplist which the init.sh script is not setup to build and install correctly.
+    1. This all will be taken care of soon.
+For the time being; be aware that libimobiledevice won't install via init.sh so you'll need to figure out on your own somehow how to get it installed until this repo is updated to automate that process.
+    1. It is possible to build current HEAD of libimobiledevice using --disable-openssl and by brew installing HEAD of libplist.
+You'll also need to brew install libgcrypt.
+1. Video streaming will sometimes be left in a "stuck" state

+    1. ios_video_pull sub-process of coordinator depends on quicktime_video_hack upstream repo/library.
+That library
+       does not properly "stop" itself if you start and then stop reading video from an IOS device.
+As a result, if you run coordinator, stop it, then start it again, it won't be able to start up again correctly.
+    1. To fix this you can use devreset.
+This is why the devreset command is mentioned above currently to run before starting coordinator. devreset effectively stops the video streaming entirely, resetting it so that it can be started up again.
+1. The init.sh script does not created ~/Library/LaunchAgents folder; despite it needing to exist

+    1. Your system may already have such a folder for your user, in which case everything will work fine.
+    1. If it doesn't exist, coordinator will be unable to create the plist within it used to start WDA.
+You'll need to create the folder then to fix this.
+The error message in this case is somewhat obvious; but this issue will bite many users.
+Autocreation of this folder will be added soon.

 ### Setting up with VPN
 1. Install openvpn-server on your STF server machine
 1. Create client certificate(s) using your favorite process...